nimdone/nimdone-88471/src/pages/pricing.md

       - title: Plan B
         subtitle: more than 5 presentations per year
         price: USD 19.99/month
+        details: >-
-        details: 'Charged annually, billed as one payment.
-Cancel anytime'
+          Charged as a bundle, upto 5 presentations, no expiration, billed as one payment.
+Cancel anytime
         highlight: true
         actions:
           - label: Order Now